lagbolt/library/A Cookbook of Catalog Errors.md

 #### Spot Checks

-- A check on authority control using an author search on "Scalzi, John", specifically:

-> au:Scalzi -au:1969

-which gives the items which specify "Scalzi" as the author but do not use the authorized form, "Scalzi, John, 1969-".
+- A check on authority control using an author search on "Scalzi, John", specifically "au:Scalzi -au:1969", which gives the items which specify "Scalzi" as the author but do not use the authorized form, "Scalzi, John, 1969-".

 Below, I discuss a Python solution for finding these cases automatically.

 - A check on authority control using an  author search on "Schwab, V. E."

-Some of the items have the author given as "Schwab, V. E." and some will have "Schwab, Victoria".
-It turns out that neither is correct.
+Some of the items have the author given as "Schwab, V. E." and some have "Schwab, Victoria".
 LC revised the LCNAF entry in 2020 and now the correct form is "Schwab, Victoria".

 You can only fix these problems by checking against the LCNAF, and by keeping up-to-date with all updates.
 I'm working on a Python solution but the LCNAF is a 40GB beast.

 - A check on authority control:  P!nk not Pink

 The correct form -- for controlled fields -- is P!nk.
 Transcribed fields will vary with the item.
 You might look to the OPAC to see if these two terms can be set up as synonyms.
 When someone changes their name -- and the LC revises their entry in the LCNAF -- you need to update your records.

+- Deadnaming

+You are still deadnaming Elliot Page.

 - Typos in subject headings